visioncortex/vtracer/README.md

 + arXiv 2023 [StarVector: Generating Scalable Vector Graphics Code from Images](https://arxiv.org/abs/2312.11556)
 + arXiv 2024 [Text-Based Reasoning About Vector Graphics](https://arxiv.org/abs/2404.06479)
 + arXiv 2024 [Delving into LLMs' visual understanding ability using SVG to bridge image and text](https://openreview.net/pdf?id=pwlm6Po61I)

-## How did VTracer come about?

-> The following content is an excerpt from my [unpublished memoir](https://github.com/visioncortex/memoir).

-At my teenage, two open source projects in the vector graphics space inspired me the most: Potrace and Anti-Grain Geometry (AGG).

-Many years later, in 2020, I was developing a video processing engine.
-And it became evident that it requires way more investment to be commercially viable.
-So before abandoning the project, I wanted to publish *something* as open-source for posterity.
-At that time, I already developed a prototype vector graphics tracer.
-It can convert high-resolution scans of hand-drawn blueprints into vectors.
-But it can only process black and white images, and can only output polygons, not splines.

-The plan was to fully develop the vectorizer: to handle color images and output splines.
-I recruited a very talented intern, [@shpun817](https://github.com/shpun817), to work on VTracer.
-I grafted the frontend of the video processing engine - the ["The Clustering Algorithm"](https://www.visioncortex.org/impression-docs#the-clustering-algorithm) as the pre-processor.

-Three months later, we published the first version on Reddit.
-Out of my surprise, the response of such an underwhelming project was overwhelming.

-## What's next?

-There are several things in my mind:

-1. Path simplification.
-Implement a post-process filter to the output paths to further reduce the number of splines.

-2. Perfect cut-out mode.
-Right now in cut-out mode, the shapes do not share boundaries perfectly, but have seams.

-3. Pencil tracing.
-Instead of tracing shapes as closed paths, may be we can attempt to skeletonize the shapes as open paths.
-The output would be clean, fixed width strokes.

-4. Image cleaning.
-Right now the tracer works best on losslessly compressed pngs.
-If an image suffered from jpeg noises, it could impact the tracing quality.
-We might be able to develop a pre-filtering pass that denoises the input.

-If you are interested in working on them or willing to sponsor its development, feel free to get in touch.